 Washers and dryers are available in the residence hall at no cost to the student.
+Students will need to bring their own laundry detergent, fabric softener, dryer sheets, etc. to use.
 Students may also be taken off campus to a local laundry facility to do their laundry.
 Machines in the residence hall are limited.
 Students will need to sign up to do their laundry during activity/free time and plan ahead for their laundry needs.

 Students wanting to bring their musical instruments to practice or perform while at JBA will have access to practice rooms in the Fine Arts building on campus, Ophelia Parish.
 Students will be able to sign up for practice rooms during their free time.
 Students may also be interested in performing during the Talent Showcase at the end of the Session.

 We support any student who wants to attend religious services and will provide transportation to and from local religious services with a staff member.
 Sign-up for these services will occur on Saturday on a week-to-week basis.
 It is important that students with this interest remember to sign-up in advance as prior planning is required to coordinate travel to different services at different times.

 Many but not all Christian denominations have services available in Kirksville.
 Several non-denominational options are also available.
 In the general absence of regular services by non-Christian traditions in the Kirksville community, we welcome suggestions from students from these faiths about ways to address their spiritual needs.